 Leilani Battle Named MIT Technology Review Innovators Under 35

-Assistant Professor Leilani Battle has been named the 2020 MIT Technology Review Innovators under 35.
+Assistant Professor Leilani Battle has been named to the 2020 MIT Technology Review Innovators under 35.
 In addition to being an assistant professor in computer science, Battle holds joint appointment in UMIACS and is affiliated with the UMD Human-Computer Interaction Laboratory (HCIL).

 Battle is one of the 35 young innovators chosen for this honor.